ralflorent/namefully/readme.md

 - flattened: `John J. S.`
 - initials: `J J S`
 - public: `John S`
+- salutation: `Mr Smith`

 ### Limitations

-`namefully` does not have support for certain use cases:
+`namefully` does not support certain use cases:

-- mononame: `Plato`.
-A workaround is to set the mononame as both first and last name;
+- mononame: `Plato` - a workaround is to set the mononame as both first and last name;
+- nickname: `Dwayne "The Rock" Johnson` - use custom parser instead.
-- multiple prefixes: `Prof. Dr. Einstein`.
+- multiple prefixes or suffixes: `Prof. Dr. Einstein`.

-See the [test cases][test-cases] for further details.

 ## Contributing